DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 caption: "amqp091-go publish messages",
 )

-This is very similar to the other clients.
+Overall, the experience with amqp091-go was very similar to the other libraries.

+#pagebreak()

 === Evaluation matrix